-Also see Respiratory Diseases of Horses: Laryngeal Hemiplegia in Horses.
+Also see Laryngeal Hemiplegia in Horses.

 Laryngitis, an inflammation of the mucosa or cartilages of the larynx, may result from upper respiratory tract infection or by direct irritation from inhalation of dust, smoke, or irritating gas; foreign bodies; or the trauma of intubation, excess vocalization, or injury from roping or restraint devices (in livestock).
 Laryngitis may accompany infectious tracheobronchitis and distemper in dogs; infectious rhinotracheitis and calicivirus infection in cats; infectious rhinotracheitis and calf diphtheria in cattle; strangles, herpesvirus 1 infection, viral arteritis, and infectious bronchitis in horses; Fusobacterium necrophorum or Corynebacterium pyogenes infections in sheep; and influenza in pigs.

 Edema of the mucosa and submucosa is often an integral part of laryngitis and, if severe, the rima glottidis may be obstructed.
 Edema may also result from allergy, inhalation of irritants, or surgery in the area.
 Intubation for anesthesia, especially when attempted with inadequate induction or poor technique, is likely to provoke laryngeal edema.
-Brachycephalic and obese dogs, and dogs with laryngeal paralysis (see Laryngeal Disorders: Laryngeal Paralysis) develop laryngeal edema and laryngitis through severe panting or respiratory effort during excitement or hyperthermia.
+Brachycephalic and obese dogs, and dogs with laryngeal paralysis (see Laryngeal Paralysis) develop laryngeal edema and laryngitis through severe panting or respiratory effort during excitement or hyperthermia.
 In cattle, laryngeal edema has been seen in blackleg, urticaria, serum sickness, and anaphylaxis.
 In pigs, it may develop as a part of edema disease.
 In horses, cattle, and sheep, laryngeal edema may lead to arytenoid chondropathy.

 Edema of the larynx may develop within hours.
 It is characterized by increased inspiratory effort and stridor arising from the larynx.
 Respiratory rate may slow as the effort of breathing becomes exaggerated.
 Visible mucous membranes are cyanotic, the pulse rate is increased, and body temperature rises.
 Horses may sweat profusely.
-Dogs with obstructions of the conducting airways may show extreme disturbance of thermo-regulation in hot weather; marked hyperthermia is not uncommon.
+Dogs with obstructions of the conducting airways may show extreme disturbance of thermoregulation in hot weather; marked hyperthermia is not uncommon.
 Untreated animals with marked obstruction eventually collapse and often have signs of pulmonary edema.

 A tentative diagnosis is based on the clinical signs, auscultation of the laryngeal region, and exacerbation of stridor by palpation of the larynx.
 Definitive diagnosis requires laryngoscopy.
 In conscious horses and cattle, this can be achieved with a flexible endoscope passed per nasum; in dogs and cats, anesthesia or analgesia usually is required.
 The history and signs usually permit rapid identification of the primary disease and the associated laryngeal involvement.
 Bilateral laryngeal paralysis, laryngeal abscess, pharyngeal trauma and cellulitis, and retropharyngeal abscesses or masses can cause similar signs.

 In laryngeal obstruction, a tracheotomy tube should be placed immediately; if a tracheotomy is not possible, airway patency may be established by passage of a pliable tube through the glottis.
 Corticosteroids should be administered to reduce the obstructive effect of the inflammatory swellings.
 Concurrent administration of systemic antibiotics is also necessary.
-In cases in which corticosteroids cannot be used, NSAID can be given.
-Administration of diuretic drugs, eg, furosemide, may be indicated for resolution of laryngeal edema and, if present, pulmonary edema.
+In cases in which corticosteroids cannot be used, NSAIDs can be given.
+Administration of diuretic drugs, eg, furosemide, may be indicated to resolve laryngeal edema and, if present, pulmonary edema.
 Identification and treatment of the primary disease is essential.
 Palliative procedures to speed recovery and give comfort include inhalation of humidified air; confinement in a warm, clean environment; feeding of soft or liquid foods; and avoidance of dust.
 The cough may be suppressed with antitussive preparations, and bacterial infections controlled with antibiotics or sulfonamides.
 Control of pain with judicious use of an analgesic, especially in cats, allows the animal to eat, and thus speeds recovery.
 Subtotal arytenoidectomy is an effective remedy for laryngeal chondropathy of horses, although a return to full athletic capacity in competitive horses is uncertain.
 Tracheolaryngostomies and permanent tracheostomies have been used successfully to salvage cattle and sheep with laryngeal chondropathy but carry significant anesthetic risk.
-A medical alternative for ruminants is prolonged antibiotic therapy, 14–21 days of parenteral lincomycin (5–10 mg/kg), plus initial short-acting corticosteroids.
+A medical alternative for ruminants is prolonged antibiotic therapy, 14–21 days of parenteral lincomycin (5–10 mg/kg), plus initial, short-acting corticosteroids.